MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Invoke-MgBetaUnsubscribeUserMailFolderChildFolderMessage.md

 A successful **unsubscribe** action moves the message to the **Deleted Items** folder.
 The actual exclusion of the user from future mail distribution is managed by the sender.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgUnsubscribeUserMailFolderChildFolderMessage](/powershell/module/Microsoft.Graph.Users.Actions/Invoke-MgUnsubscribeUserMailFolderChildFolderMessage?view=graph-powershell-v1.0)

 ## SYNTAX

 ### Unsubscribe (Default)